KindleModding/kindlemodding.github.io/jailbreaking/post-jailbreak/koreader.md

             <div class="stepContent">
                 <div class="version-block">
                     <p class="version-label">Firmware >=5.16.3:</p>
-                        <a href="https://scriptlets.notmarek.com/" target="_blank">Marek's KOReader Installer (nightly)</a> Download and copy this scriptlet into the <code>/documents</code> folder on your Kindle, run it from your Library and it will automatically download and install KOReader.
+                        <a href="https://scriptlets.notmarek.com/" target="_blank">Marek's KOReader Installer (nightly)</a> Download and copy this scriptlet into the <code>/documents</code> folder on your Kindle, run it from your Library and it will automatically download and install KOReader
-                    <p class="note">This alternative method might not work for everyone.</p>
+                    <p class="note">This alternative method might not work for everyone</p>
                 </div>
             </div>
         </div>